 This kind of analysis needs to be happening more often during the diligence cycles.
 We’re starting to see more private equity firms than ever before taking marketing due diligence seriously during the LOI-to-close phase.

 Even if you don't carry out your marketing due diligence during that stage of the process, it needs to be one of the first initiatives that get taken on after the acquisition.
 We've seen so many companies fire chief revenue officers, VPs of sales, or VPs of marketing because this work was not done.
 This process is the only way to guarantee you’ll get close to or surpass the sales targets that have been set.
-To help with this process, download our marketing due diligence checklist by clicking this link.

 Get bite-sized insights on SaaS marketing, growth and strategy in your inbox a few times a week.